slothdude/soundcloud-groupme-bot/readme.md

 ## Future Plans

 1. I'm not trying to pay $7 a month forever, especially for an app that receives less than 5 requests a day.
 I'm on the lookout for another storage servce where I can just store my little 16 digit refresh token.
 Maybe aws?
 Why are the implementations so hard to set up for these :(

+2. I want to expand this so that other people can sign up, put in their groupme bot id and spotify playlist, and use it in their own song groups.

+3. Once soundcloud allows bot applications I'm going to implement one

+## Creds

+1. avatar art created from https://www.pixilart.com/draw